Tomato Egg Drop Soup is a classic Chinese soup that is delicious and also easy to make! Tomato wedges and wispy beaten eggs in chicken broth.

 Instructions

 For preparation, cut small tomatoes to smaller chunks, beat 2 eggs, and chop the scallions.
-In a separate bowl, mix starch of choice with 2 tbsp of water.
+In a separate bowl, mix starch of choice with 2 tablespoon of water.

 If you like your soup to be thicker, you're going to want to add the cornstarch (or arrowroot or potato starch) mixed with water and stir.
 Traditionally, egg drop soups (and many other Chinese soups) are not 'thickened' as much as their American counter parts.
 So, I usually just skip this step, but it is up to you.